 - Offer alternatives if available.
 If a group is talking loudly, suggest a group study room.
 If food/drink is not allowed in one area, direct the user to other areas where food is permitted.

 - Avoid appeals to policy unless absolutely necessary.
 Stress the undesirable outcomes of the behavior (i.e., excessive noise distracts other library users) rather than the rule (i.e., library policy prohibits excessive noise).
-If you are referring potential disciplinary action to the Office of Judicial Affairs, however, you may refer to specific violations of policy (Student Code of Conduct items 9 and 14, for example).
+If you are referring potential disciplinary action to the Office of Student Accountability and Conflict Response, however, you may refer to specific violations of policy (Student Code of Conduct items 9 and 14, for example).

 - Do not threaten.
-When explaining that you will notify your supervisor, or University Police/Campus Security, or Judicial Affairs, you are simply providing information.
+When explaining that you will notify your supervisor, or University Police/Campus Security, or Student Conduct, you are simply providing information.
 The user’s behavior will determine the course of action.

 Remember that, for some behavioral issues, there may be no legal or administrative remedy.
 To help successfully manage such issues:

 - Maintain regular contact with individuals posing potential behavior problems.